 My frustration comes from our inability to find more effective ways to spread a message that might help prevent these suicides.
 It’s not just the law enforcement officers’ suicides that affect me this way.
 I am deeply affected by the tragedy of suicide that befalls other first responders and military, retired, active and veterans.

-Right now, at this very moment, there is someone that is giving serious thought to suicide, someone who is part of my law enforcement, first responders and military family.
+Right now, at this very moment, there is someone that is giving serious thought to suicide, someone who is part of my law enforcement, first responder and military family.
 If I could get one message to them it would be, “Don’t give up five minutes before the miracle happens.”

 These suffering people need to know that it gets better.
 There is light at the end of the tunnel, no matter how desperate, or unsolvable their situation might seem.